Did you know that Red Hen Turf Farm produces and sells 2 kinds of sod?

 On the flipside, how often you fertilize affects not only lawn appearance, but also its maintenance level.
 The more often you fertilize, the more you’ll have to mow, for instance.

 About applying lime … Red Hen Turf Farm does NOT recommend that you blindly follow this annual ritual unless you have done a recent soil test that indicates you need to adjust your soil pH.
 While lot of so-called “experts” recommend lime (especially in the fall) as a way of adjusting the pH of your soil to make it less acidic, we don’t agree with this advice.
 The idea behind liming your lawn is that you are trying to raise the soil pH near neutral to increase the availability of most plant nutrients.
 While proper soil pH is necessary to achieve a healthy, attractive lawn, most Indiana soils under turfgrass do not need liming.

-- BONUS: Learn how Red Hen Turf Farm can help you get your soil tested AND help design YOUR Customized Fertilizer Program by CLICKING HERE … And, Yes, we do sell Fertilizer and Spyker Spreaders.
-Here’s our 2017 Price List.
+BONUS: Learn how Red Hen Turf Farm can help you get your soil tested AND help design YOUR Customized Fertilizer Program by CLICKING HERE … And, Yes, we do sell high quality Fertilizer, and people seem to love the results, especially at our competitive prices Here’s our 2021 Price List.

 Lessen shade and increase air flow for better grass.
 You can have either healthy grass or shade, not both…

 BONUS: Learn more about trying to grow Grass in Shade via our website by CLICKING HERE